 - Close the Options dialog and away you go – wtKST is now your window into the selected KST chat.

 - To get the information from AirScout, open that program, and choose Options from the main screen.
 Select the Network tab and check Activate main server.

 The chat function has already been described.
-The rest of this section is about the extra AS-related features in the Right-hand window of the wtKST display.
+The rest of this section is about the extra features in the Right-hand columns of the wtKST display.

-Same as with AirScout, purple blobs in the RH columns mean “AS possible now”, red means “possibly soon”, and brown/orange means “aircraft currently too low”.
-Bigger blobs indicate better opportunities (probably more planes).
+– Same as with AirScout, purple blobs in the RH columns mean “AS is possible now!“.
+Red followed by a number means “AS coming soon, in n minutes”.
+Brown/orange means “aircraft is on track, but currently too low”.
+Bigger blobs indicate more/better opportunities.

-Depending on your minimum and maximum distance settings (see above), you may also see < which means “too close”, or > which means “too far away for AS”.
+– Depending on your minimum and maximum distance settings (see setup above), you may also see < which means “too close”, or > which means “too far away for AS”.

-If you have further info about this area of the wtKST display, please post a comment here so I can update the blog.
+If you have further info about the wtKST setup and user interface, please post a comment here so I can update the blog.
+Thanks for all suggestions!